lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 ## Upload Built Firmware

-GitHub will wipe out our entire Virtual Machine and the files inside (like [Langoliers](https://monster.fandom.com/wiki/Langolier#:~:text=The%20Langoliers%20are%20creatures%20in,would%20appear%20to%20be%20time.))...
-So we need to save the PineTime Firmware File `pinetime-app.out`.
+GitHub will wipe out our entire Virtual Machine and the files inside (like Langoliers)...
+So we need to save the PineTime Firmware File `pinetime-app.out`

 ```yaml
     - name: Upload built firmware